Optimizing LLM Inference: Fluid-Guided Online Scheduling with Memory Constraints: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:nested_wait_heavy_traffic_time_varying}}

-\paragraph{Proof Outline.} This proof extends Nested WAIT to time-varying arrival rates $\lambda_j(t)$.
-Time-varying rates make exact load balance impossible, since the optimal threshold depends on the instantaneous arrival pattern.
-The \emph{worst-case domination strategy} maintains load balance even at peak rates: by designing thresholds to handle worst-case arrivals, we ensure system stability across all scenarios.
-This conservative approach prevents eviction throughout the time horizon.
-The structure proceeds as follows: \begin{enumerate} \item \textbf{First segment analysis}: Poisson arrivals with time-varying rates are dominated by a time-invariant process using worst-case aggregate rate $\mathbf{\Lambda}^{\pi} = \sup_b \{\sum_{j=1}^m \lambda_j[t(b), t(b)+\Delta T_{[1,\ldots,m]}]\}$.
-We couple with a Lindley process and apply Kingman's inequality. \item \textbf{Subsequent segments analysis}: Binomial arrivals with time-varying thinning probabilities $p_k(b)$ are dominated by worst-case $p_k^* = \sup_b \{p_k(b)\}$.
-This ensures safety across all batch compositions.
-We apply Lindley coupling to each segment. \item \textbf{Throughput and high-probability bounds}: Asymptotic optimality follows from the time-invariant dominated processes.
-High-probability memory bounds follow the same martingale construction, using worst-case parameters to prevent eviction. \end{enumerate}
+The proof is a conservative version of the Nested WAIT argument.
+Instead of matching each instantaneous arrival pattern exactly, we dominate each service-window arrival count and each downstream thinning probability by worst-case quantities over the finite horizon.
+This gives the same bounded-queue and logarithmic-buffer structure as the constant-rate proof.
+The first-segment waiting condition is used only when converting bounded queues into service-normalized delay bounds; the throughput and memory conclusions use only the upper-side window-load conditions and the finite-horizon safety buffer.
+The structure proceeds as follows: \begin{enumerate} \item \textbf{First segment analysis}: Poisson arrivals with time-varying rates are dominated by a time-invariant process using the worst-case scaled-window arrival count \(\Lambda^{\pi}\) from Section~\ref{sec:time_varying}.
+We couple this queue to a Lindley process and apply Kingman's inequality. \item \textbf{Subsequent segments analysis}: Poisson-binomial boundary arrivals with time-varying thinning probabilities are pathwise dominated by a binomial process with worst-case continuation probability \(p_k^*\) defined in Section~\ref{sec:time_varying}.
+The same Lindley coupling then controls each downstream boundary queue. \item \textbf{Throughput, delay, and memory}: Bounded expected terminal work yields the normalized throughput gap.
+The service-normalized delay bound additionally uses the first-segment waiting condition to control idle waiting before the first segment.
+High-probability memory bounds follow from the same martingale construction with worst-case parameters. \end{enumerate}

 We use $b$ to denote the \emph{batch index} and $k \in \{1, \ldots, m\}$ to denote the \emph{segment index}.
 The total number of batches is denoted by $B$.